 Why you should read your gas and electricity meters

-The genuine figure may be higher or lower than the estimate, but in either case it’s beneficial to be charged for the correct amount – you don’t want to run up a huge energy bill by making underpayments, nor do you want to be paying more than you need.
+You don’t want to run up a huge energy bill by making underpayments, nor do you want to be paying more than you need.

 Also, if you live in a flat, make sure that you know exactly which gas and electricity meter belongs to you.
+Your landlord should tell you which meter is yours.

 How to read your gas and electricity meters